roydegeest/rakwireless-docs/docs/en-us/quick-start/rak612/interfacing-with-rak612.md

 1. Using a standard **Micro - USB Cable**, connect your RAK612 LPWAN Button to your computer.

-:::tip Note:
+:::tip 📝 NOTE
-:pencil: If this is your first time to connect your RAK612 LPWAN Button to your computer, it should automatically download the CH340 driver in order for them to communicate properly.
+If this is your first time to connect your RAK612 LPWAN Button to your computer, it should automatically download the CH340 driver in order for them to communicate properly.
 Make sure to have an internet access if you want such automatic installation to be successful.
 If such process fails, re-plug your Micro - USB cord and proceed to the next step."
 :::

-2. Go to your **Device Manager** by pressing : **Windows + R** and type `devmgmt.msc` or **search in Start Menu** or right click "**My Computer**" or "**This PC**" and click **Manage**.
+1. Go to your **Device Manager** by pressing : **Windows + R** and type `devmgmt.msc` or **search in Start Menu** or right click "**My Computer**" or "**This PC**" and click **Manage**.
 Look for **Other Devices.**

 <rk-img
   src="/assets/images/quick-start-guide/rak612/interfacing-with-rak612/missing-driver.png"